Home/Energy and Power/Power Transmission/Power Management Meters Market

 Key Developments

-• In May 2025, Macquarie Group acquired Iberdrola's UK smart meters business, SP Smart Meters Asset Limited (SPSMAL), for approximately £900 million.
-This acquisition adds around 2.7 million meters to Macquarie's portfolio, solidifying its position as a major independent provider of smart meter asset provision (MAP) services in the UK.
-This initiative aligns with the ongoing smart meter rollout across Great Britain, supporting the transition to a low-carbon energy system.
+• In May 2025, Macquarie Group signed an agreement to acquire Iberdrola's UK smart meters business, SP Smart Meters Asset Limited (SPSMAL), for approximately £900 million.
+This acquisition is significant as it adds around 2.7 million meters to Macquarie's portfolio, solidifying its position as one of the largest independent providers of smart meter asset provision (MAP) services in the UK.
+This move is part of the ongoing large-scale smart meter rollout across Great Britain, supporting the transition to a low-carbon energy system and providing consumers with better energy usage data.

-• 2025: Honeywell and LS ELECTRIC announced a global partnership to advance innovation for data centers and battery energy storage systems.
+• 2025: Honeywell and LS ELECTRIC announced a global partnership to accelerate innovation for data centers and battery energy storage systems.

 Market Segmentation